arviz-devs/arviz/GOVERNANCE.md

 Council Members will have the responsibility of
 * Removing members, including Council Members, if they are in violation of the Code of Conduct
-* Make decisions when regular community discussion doesn’t produce consensus on an issue in a reasonable time frame.
+* Make decisions when regular community discussion does not produce consensus on an issue in a reasonable time frame.
 * Make decisions about strategic collaborations with other organizations or individuals.
 * Make decisions about the overall scope, vision and direction of the project.
 * Developing funding sources